 Patty is a co-founder and past Chair of PAONE (Professional Arts Organizations Network for Education) and is on the Advisory Committees of the Canadian Network for Arts and Learning and CPAMO – Cultural Pluralism in the Arts Movement in Ontario.
 She is a past Chair of the Toronto Theatre Alliance (now TAPA) and past Board member of Ontario Presents.

-Rachel is fiercely committed to creating safe community spaces and barrier free experiences.
-She currently manages a broad array of educational programs for Civic Theatres Toronto (CTT) where she applies her passion for engaging all ages and communities with the arts.
-She cultivates various community partnerships, including the launch of Girls Rock Camp Toronto at the Sony Centre and free classes & presentations with Xenia Concerts Inc., KeepRockinYou, Nova Dance, Moksha Yoga Danforth, Beyography, and many others.
+Rachel is committed to creating safe community spaces and barrier free experiences.
+She currently manages a broad array of educational programs for TO Live where she applies her passion for engaging all ages and communities with the arts.
+She cultivates a wide range of community partnerships & school programs, and facilitates experiences such as masterclasses, talks, and professional development opportunities with international visiting artists.

-Since graduating from the University of Toronto, Rachel brings over ten years of experience to the sector.
-She previously managed educational programming for the Regent Park School of Music which included founding their youth committee and facilitating new programming in Parkdale and Jane & Finch.
-Most recently, she served for four years as the youth orchestra manager for the Toronto Symphony Orchestra.
+Since graduating from the University of Toronto, Rachel brings twelve years of experience to the sector.
+She previously managed educational programming for the Regent Park School of Music which included founding their youth committee and facilitating new programming in Parkdale and Jane Finch.
+She also served for four years as the youth orchestra manager for the Toronto Symphony Orchestra.

 Tim is currently the Manager, School Visits at Harbourfront Centre.
 Previously, he held the role of Education Officer, Camps and School Visits, where he taught a number of Visual Arts, Performing Arts, Urban Studies and Media Studies programs throughout the school year, and acted as the Assistant Camps Coordinator, Programming and Learning for the March Break and Summer Camps programs.
 In addition, Tim is a member of the Board at Small Print Toronto, an organization dedicated to letting children tell their stories in whatever voice they feel most comfortable.